 - Vaulted ceilings?
 If you have very high ceilings, use the starting number 60”.

 - Obstructions?
-Also adjust if the magic formula causes guests to have to shove your Wingback chair out of the way to see the bottom half of your art or if it is hanging dangerously low over a blazing fire.
-Use your best judgement!
+Also adjust if this calculation causes guests to have to shove your Wingback chair out of the way to see the bottom half of your art or if it is hanging dangerously low over a blazing fire.
+Use your judgement!

 Remember, the formula is simply a guideline, not an unwavering rule to live and die by.